DaniAsh551/huriha/readme.md

 # Huriha: The Polyglot Web Server

 Welcome to Huriha, the web server that can already talk to middlewares written in any programming language!
-The name "Huriha" comes from the Dhivehi language, meaning "all" or "every" - a fitting name for the goal of building a server with all and every programming language.
+The name "Huriha" (pronounced "Hu-ri-haa") comes from the Dhivehi language, meaning "all" or "every" - a fitting name for the goal of building a server with all and every programming language.

 ## The Vision